-Helping investors grow and protect wealth since 1997.
+Helping investors grow wealth and mitigate risk since 1997.

-The DRS was launched in 1997 to provide investors with a better way to invest over full-market cycles—generate consistent returns and protect irreplaceable capital.
+The DRS was launched in 1997 to provide investors with a better way to invest over full-market cycles—generate consistent returns and mitigate risks to irreplaceable capital.

 So how’d we do?